jbeninson/terraform-ecs-fargate/base/README.md

 |------|-------------|
 | bucket | Returns the name of the S3 bucket that will be used in later Terraform files |
 | docker_registry | Returns the name of the ECR registry, this will be used later in various scripts |
+| dynamodb-terraform-state-lock| Returns the name of the table to protect the remote state from concurrent users

 ## Additional Information

 + [Terraform remote state][state]

++ [Terraform state locking][state-locking]

 + [Terraform providers][provider]